 This is commonly referred to as “mixed orientation” or “cross orientation” — when the group of people you’re sexually attracted to differs from the group of people you’re romantically attracted to.

-Asexual and graysexual people might still desire romantic relationships and partnerships.
+Some asexual and graysexual people may desire romantic relationships and partnerships.
 These relationships can be just as healthy and fulfilling as relationships with allosexual people.

 To some asexual and graysexual people, sex might not be important in relationships.
-To others, it’s important.
+To others, it may be.

-Asexual and graysexual people might still have sex — they just seldom experience that form of attraction.
-Bear in mind that you can have sex with someone and enjoy it without being intensely sexually attracted to them.
+Asexual and graysexual people may still have and enjoy sex — they just seldom experience that form of attraction.

 Yes.
-Many people — graysexual, asexual, and allosexual — don’t want to be in romantic relationships and that’s totally OK.
+Many people — graysexual, asexual, and allosexual — don’t want to be in romantic relationships, and that’s OK.